-OSIG has planned the following training opportunities for the Commonwealth's internal auditors during the fiscal year:
+OSIG has planned the following training opportunities for the Commonwealth's internal auditors during fiscal year 2022:

 - State updates.

 - Chief Audit Executive Roundtable.

-- Six additional classes that will be a combination of online and live classes.
-OSIG has not yet scheduled the classes.
+- Six additional virtual and live classes (to be scheduled).

 Collection and Analysis of Documents Submitted by Internal Audit Departments